will-j-c/will-j-c.github.io/dungeonofdoom/readMe.md

 ---

-A dark adn gritty story rich battling game inspired by classic JRPGs like Final Fantasy.
-You take the role of the nameless protagonist who must quest to save his family.
-The tone is deliberately dark adn macabre, bringing into line with more modern games such as Dark Souls.
+A dark and gritty story rich battling game inspired by classic JRPGs like Final Fantasy.
+You take the role of the nameless protagonist who must quest to save his (or her) family.
+The tone is deliberately dark and macabre, bringing it into line with more modern games such as Dark Souls.

 The game has 3 levels with transitional scenes between each as well as a prologue and epilogue.